suresh2727/digitalclock/README.md

-Digital clock in react app .
+Digital clock in react App.